Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Available on request

-Writing a resume can be difficult, especially in the case of having little to no work experience.
-But, it’s important to remember that all people have to start somewhere .
-There are ways to maximise your capabilities and achievements even if it’s been a while since you’ve held a formal job in the past.
+Writing a resume may be difficult, especially when you have little or no experience in the field.
+It’s crucial to remember that all people have to start somewhere and there are ways to make the most of your capabilities and achievements even if have never held a formal job before.

-In writing your resume with no prior experience, it’s crucial to concentrate on transferable skills.
-These are abilities that you’ve gained through experiences such as internships, volunteer work or other activities that can be used to get getting a job in your chosen field.
-For instance, if you were a part of an organisation for students, you may have experiences in leadership, teamwork or event management.
-You should highlight your skills as well as any achievements you’ve made on these subjects.
+When you write a resume with no prior experience, it’s important to focus on transferable abilities.
+These are skills that you’ve acquired through your involvement in like internships, volunteering and other extracurricular activities which are applicable to a job in your desired industry.
+For example, if you have been a member of an organisation for students and have experiences in leadership, teamwork or event planning.
+Make sure you highlight these skills and any accomplishments you’ve achieved in these areas.

 Qualifications Summary: